 PLEASE NOTE: Actual course offerings will be based on the number of students registered.

 There are various excursions in and around Vienna during the academic semester.
 Students will be reimbursed for attending cultural events of their own choosing, based on guidelines and limits established by the Director at the beginning of the semester.
-Students have the opportunity to meet with conversation partners from the University of Vienna in a social setting so that they can improve their conversational German and meet Austrian students.
+Students will also have the opportunity to meet with conversation partners from the University of Vienna in a social setting so that they can improve their conversational German and meet Austrian students.

-There is typically an extended weekend study excursion to points of interest within Austria and a 10-day study trip to locations such as Poland, Germany and the Czech Republic.
+The program includes an extended weekend study excursion to points of interest within Austria and a 10-day study trip to locations such as Poland, Germany and the Czech Republic.

-Pre-departure: The CIIS office organizes in depth orientation sessions on-campus prior to the students' participation in the program.
+Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the students' participation in the program.
 This includes a program specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
 There is also an orientation session lead by the CIIS office on culture shock, and what to expect, as well as safety and security while abroad.

-On site: Upon arrival in Vienna, students travel to the alpine village of Dorfgastein for a week of intensive language instruction and cultural orientation.
+On-site: Upon arrival in Vienna, students travel to the alpine village of Dorfgastein for a week of intensive language instruction and cultural orientation.